 If you have any problems or concerns about your covered services or care, Chapter 7 of this booklet tells what you can do.
 It gives the details about how to deal with all types of problems and complaints.
 What you need to do to follow up on a problem or concern depends on the situation.
 You might need to ask our plan to make a coverage decision for you, make an appeal to us to change a coverage decision, or make a complaint.
 Whatever you do - ask for a coverage decision, make an appeal, or make a complaint - we are required to treat you fairly.

 You have the right to get a summary of information about the appeals and complaints that other members have filed against our plan in the past.
-To get this information, please call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+To get this information, please call Customer Care (phone numbers are printed on the back cover of this booklet).